ray-project/ray/doc/source/rllib-concepts.rst

 Trainers
 --------

 Trainers are the boilerplate classes that put the above components together, making algorithms accessible via Python API and the command line.
-They manage algorithm configuration, setup of the policy evaluators and optimizer, and collection of training metrics.
+They manage algorithm configuration, setup of the rollout workers and optimizer, and collection of training metrics.
 Trainers also implement the `Trainable API <https://ray.readthedocs.io/en/latest/tune-usage.html#training-api>`__ for easy experiment management.

 Example of three equivalent ways of interacting with the PPO trainer: